QaysAlnajjad/aws-multi-region-wordpress-dr/README.md

 ---

-# 📊 **CloudWatch Monitoring and Alarms**
+# **CloudWatch Monitoring and Alarms**

 This project implements centralized observability using Amazon CloudWatch.
-Both the application (ECS) layer and the automation layer (Lambda) are instrumented with log groups and health-monitoring alarms.
+The automation layer consists of a one-time Lambda invocation used only during initial infrastructure provisioning.

 ✔ ECS Logging